The Centre for Development Informatics researches the role of information and communication technologies (ICTs) in socio-economic development.

 - The contribution of ICTs to the private sector in development contexts.

 Current work covers implementation of e-commerce in small enterprise; outsourcing of IT services to enterprise in poor communities ("social outsourcing"); outsourcing of accounting services; and implementation of enterprise resource planning systems.

-Recent research projects include "e-Commerce for Development (ecomm4dev)" and "ICTs and Small Enterprise for Development".
+Project outputs include "e-Commerce for Development (ecomm4dev)" and "ICTs and Small Enterprise for Development".

 - e-Governance for Development